Use Azure Stream Analytics with dedicated SQL pool in Azure Synapse Analytics

-- If your data warehouse is in the same subscription as the Stream Analytics job, click on Select SQL Database from your subscriptions.
+- If your dedicated SQL pool is in the same subscription as the Stream Analytics job, click on Select Azure Synapse Analytics from your subscriptions.

-- If your database is in a different subscription, click on Provide SQL Database settings manually.
+- If your dedicated SQL pool is in a different subscription, click on Provide Azure Synapse Analytics settings manually.

 - Database: Select the destination database from the drop down list.